int3rlop3r/jot/README.md

-        -l                 List jot files in the working directory -o                 Print file contents on the standard output -d                 Delete a jot from the working directory -clean-all         Remove all jot files in the system (dangerous) -list-tracked      List all tracked dirs
+        -l                 List jot files in the working directory -o                 Print file contents on the standard output -d                 Delete a jot from the working directory -m                 Import a file.
+The resulting file's name will be the jot's name -clean-all         Remove all jot files in the system (dangerous) -list-tracked      List all tracked dirs
         -help              Print Help (this message) and exit

 ### Install